Are you using text messaging marketing to promote your business? If yes, you should know some facts about SMS marketing before starting.

 5 Benefits of SMS Marketing for Business

-These are benefits that are got almost immediately through SMS marketing.
+These are benefits that are obtained almost immediately through SMS marketing.
 So, in marketing, when you want people to see something, send it by SMS.

-So if you want to make sure people read your marketing message, send it by SMS.
+Research shows people don’t leave home without their keys, wallet, and mobile phones.
+Research has also shown that most text messages are open within five minutes of receipt.
+So if you want to ensure people read your marketing message, send it by SMS.
 Although many people are yet to join the social media bandwagon, they may have a mobile phone.

-As you can have a two-way conversation with your customers via social media, you can also have the same via SMS.
+You can have a two-way conversation with your customers via social media.
+You can also have the same via SMS.

 SMS marketing is effective.
-Some estimate that the average response rate is 10 to 15 per cent.
+Some estimate that the average response rate is 10% to 15%.
+It is better than 3% or less for other advertising mediums like email marketing.

 Why SMS Marketing?

-This prevalence of spam is why the SMS industry is trending towards opt-in only systems.
-An opt-in only system is where a subscriber gives consent to receive messages from the desired organisation.
+This prevalence of spam is why the SMS industry is trending towards opt-in-only systems.
+An opt-in system is where a subscriber consents to receive messages from the desired organisation.

 To have a successful SMS marketing campaign, here are a few of the things you must make sure are in place:

-- You need to have a clear understanding of what you are going to promote.
+- You need to understand what you are going to promote.
 Then decide if the SMS is the best channel for such a promotion.

 - Use other marketing channels for advertising and supporting your SMS campaign.